fujiihiroaki/Dapper.outsidesql/README.md

 ```

 ### BEGIN comment
-You can use the BEGIN comment when you do not want to output WHERE phrase in itself, when all IF comments not to include ELSE comment in the WHERE phrase become false,  BEGIN comment is used in conjunction with IF comment as follows.
+You can use BEGIN comment when you do not want to output WHERE phrase in itself, when all IF comments not to include ELSE comment in the WHERE phrase become false,  BEGIN comment is used in conjunction with IF comment as follows.
 ```sql
 /*BEGIN*/WHERE phrase /*END*/
 ```